iamdcj/javascripts/classes/README.md

 # Classes

 ## What is a Class?
-A class represents a particular type of thing, e.g. a car, a user, a job.
+A class represents a particular type of thing, e.g. a Car, a User, a Job.

 They are a key component of Object Oriented Programming.